hanami-osu/bot/PRIVACY.md

 - Request correction of your personal information
 - Request deletion of your data from our systems

+### Deleting Bot data yourself

+Sign in at [hanami.yorunoken.com](https://hanami.yorunoken.com) with the same Discord account and open account privacy.
+You can delete either or both of the following immediately, without deleting your Hanami website account:

+- **Score history** — cached osu! scores stored against your linked osu!
+ID, together with the pp values calculated from them.
+This includes plays cached because someone else ran a command on your osu! profile.
+- **Bot account** — the user row keyed to your Discord ID, including your linked osu!
+ID and saved preferences.
+The bot stops recognising you until you link again.

+Deletion requires a recent Discord sign-in and a typed confirmation.
+Scores may be cached again if someone later runs a command against the same osu! profile.
+Server records (server IDs, names, owner IDs, prefixes) belong to the server rather than to you and are removed when the bot leaves the server.

 ## 7. Changes to This Policy

 We may update this privacy policy from time to time.
 We will notify users of any significant changes through our support server.